bloczjs/react-responsive/FAQ.md

-## Why the name `react-only`?

-This library was initially named like because its initial purpose was to render certain components **only** on specific screen sizes.
-I wanted to use the name `react-responsive` or something like this but it was already taken 🤷.

 ## Why isn’t there an option to retrieve the current breakpoint?

 This is a bit hard to do and also it doesn’t really match this lib’s philosophy because breakpoints overlap each other.\